SteveD3/steved3.github.io/_posts/2021-12-14-Phishing-2021-Year-In-Review.md

 To do this, I need to collect phishing kits.

 >**Disclaimer:** The data used in this report was collected between 01 January 2021 and 06 December 2021.
 The early cutoff gave me time to compile information and write the report.
 As such, Q4 2021 is only two-thirds of the way complete.
+This report was written on 09-December-2021, and updated on 14-December-2021.
 I would also like to thank the following people who helped me with research, writing, code, or just in general over the last year, including my editor Amanda.
 Their Twitter handles are below.
 >
 >```@AmandaFGoedde``` ```@nullcookies``` ```@dyngnosis```
 >```@olihough86``` ```@dave_daves``` ```@JCyberSec_```